 A brief background, Chef Patrick Kriss went to train at George Brown’s Culinary arts program.
 He first began his career at Auberge du Pommier, then moved to New York where he worked under French chef Daniel Boulud at Michelin-rated Daniel Restaraunt.
 When he came back to Toronto, he worked for nearly two years at Splendido then went to Acadia restaurant before opening Alo.

-Though it’s not a Michelin starred restaurant, this is one of the very few Toronto restaurants that deserves it!
+Though it’s not a Michelin starred restaurant, this is one of the very few Toronto restaurants that deserve it!

 I definitely want to do the Chef’s Table next time!